 When we eventually got the problem fixed it turned out to be the ECU for the ASC.
-Basically a PCB controller board which as an engineer with 30 years experience in electronics and software I would estimate costs Mitsubishi no more than around $30-50 from their supplier.
+Basically a PCB controller board which as an engineer with thirty years experience in electronics and software I would estimate costs Mitsubishi no more than around $30.00 to $50.00 from their supplier.

-This however was quoted at 1,200 (approx. $1,900) including labour and as we were buying a new Outlander PHEV I negotiated this down to around 850.
-(Approx. $1,350).
-The labour and VAT (purchase tax) accounts for a lot of this.
-But the dealers and Mitsubishi are making a significant chunk of cash out these faults.
-It' s no wonder that they don' t solve the problems at source.
+This however was quoted at 1,200 (approximately $1,900) including labor and as we were buying a new Outlander PHEV I negotiated this down to around 850.
+(Approximately $1,350.00).
+The labor and VAT (purchase tax) accounts for a lot of this, but the dealers and Mitsubishi are making a significant chunk of cash out these faults.
+It is no wonder that they do not solve the problems at source.

-Generally speaking my experience of Mitsubishi isn' t good.
+Generally speaking my experience of Mitsubishi is not good.
 The vehicles are over-priced, unreliable and expensive to maintain.

-Despite this I' ve bought the Outlander PHEV as a company vehicle as the fuel/electricity running costs are very good and the tax for the company car benefit if excellent in the UK.
-Only 5%.
+Despite this I have bought the Outlander PHEV as a company vehicle as the fuel/electricity running costs are very good and the tax for the company car benefit if excellent in the UK only 5%.

-Having said this it is very expensive to maintain with only 12,000 miles service interval.
-Worse than my Jaguar XF 3.0 D S. @ 16,000 mile intervals for massively higher performance engine being run at much higher stresses!
+Having said this it is very expensive to maintain with only 12,000 miles service interval worse than my Jaguar XF 3.0 D S at 16,000 mile intervals for massively higher performance engine being run at much higher stresses!